 How to Install PostgreSQL on Ubuntu 18.04

-PostgreSQL or Postgres is an open source general-purpose object-relational database management system.
-PostgreSQL has many advanced features which allows you to create complex web applications.
+PostgreSQL or Postgres is an open-source general-purpose object-relational database management system.
+PostgreSQL has many advanced features which allow you to create complex web applications.

 Install PostgreSQL on Ubuntu

-At the time of writing of this article the latest version of PostgreSQL available from the official Ubuntu repositories is PostgreSQL version 10.4.
+At the time of writing this article, the latest version of PostgreSQL available from the official Ubuntu repositories is PostgreSQL version 10.4.

-To install PostgreSQL on your Ubuntu server follow the steps bellow:
+To install PostgreSQL on your Ubuntu server follow the steps below:

 Refresh the local package index and install the PostgreSQL server along with the PostgreSQL contrib package which provides several additional features for the PostgreSQL database:

 Once the installation is completed, the PostgreSQL service will start automatically.